 Do you want to have a baby?
 Actually, it is not really important if the answer to this question is yes or no, because in each case the important thing is to calculate your fertile days so you can plan (or prevent) getting pregnant.

 The fertile days are part of the menstrual cycle of women and are actually the days when women have the greatest chance of becoming pregnant.
-This is because during these days, the egg leaves the ovary (a process called ovulation) and travels through the fallopian tubes and if it meets a sperm in this way, it can be fertilized.
+This is because during these days, the egg leaves the ovary (a process called ovulation) and travels through the fallopian tubes and if it meets semen in this way, it can be fertilized.

 The egg lives from 10 to 24 hours, while sperm can live in the female body for up to 5 days.
 It is considered that fertile days begin 2 to 3 days before and end 2 to 3 days after ovulation (i.e. 10-18 day of the 28-day cycle).
 It should be clear that this method of calculating fertile days has low accuracy.